Pallache family: Congo venture: La Coupole

-After World War I, participation of the Force Publique in the East African campaign resulted in a League of Nations mandate over the previously German colony of Ruanda-Urundi to Belgium as Belgian Congo.

-In the mid-1940s, Henri Palacci, son of Menahem, son of Aaron (Henri) Palacci, founded "La Coupole" store in Kinshasa, Democratic Republic of the Congo (then Leopoldville, Belgian Congo), as documented here:
+In the mid-1940s, Henri Palacci founded "La Coupole" store in Leopoldville, (now Kinshasa) Belgian Congo.

-Les commerçants juifs ont contribué à l'émancipation des "indigènes," en les initiant aux produits manufacturés.
-Ainsi, les boutiques "Au Chic" du Groupe Hasson et "La Coupole" d’Henri Palacci, ouverts, à Léopoldville, vers 1946, vendent à tous et refusent toute forme de discrimination raciale.
-Leurs rapports quotidiens avec les colonisés distinguaient les Juifs des autres Blancs.
-Et lors des évènements tragiques de 1960, aucun Juif ne fut molesté par la foule en colère.

-Jewish merchants contributed to the empowerment of "indigenous" people by introducing them to manufactured goods.
-The shops "Au Chic" (Hasson Group) and "La Coupole" (Henry Palacci), opened in Leopoldville, around 1946, selling to all and refusing any form of racial discrimination.
-Daily contact with colonized Jews differed from other Whites.
-And during the tragic events of 1960, no Jew was molested by mobs.

-(See "Congo Crisis" for more on the emergence of the DR Congo.)

 Other countries

 The Pallache had established themselves in Jamaica by the 19th century in the sugar trade.
 In 1825, the London Gazette posted notice of a partnership that included Mordecai Palache and Alexander Palache "of Kingston, in the Island of Jamaica."
 A "Charles, son of Mordechai Palache" is recorded in 1847.
-Numerous people named Palache continued to appear.
-Most prominent among them was the Honorable John Thomson Palache ("a coloured solicitor").
+A prominent Palace at this time was the Honorable John Thomson Palache.

 By 1855, a "Vita Palacci" appears in Argentina.

-In 1911, Camille Palacci, daughter of the late Aaron Palacci of Cairo, married Benjamin Bigio in a synagogue on Mauldeth Road in Manchester, United Kingdom.
+In 1911, Camille Palacci, daughter of the late Aaron Palacci, married Benjamin Bigio in Manchester, U.K.

 21st century

 Continued expulsions and diaspora have dispersed the Pallache family to many countries in the Americas, Europe, and farther afield.

-By the 20th century, the Pallache had established itself within the United States.
-The family of noted American mineralogist Charles Palache (1869–1954) came to California from Jamaica.
-His descendants includeJudith Palache Gregory (1932–2017), a writer, counselor, educator, and permaculturalist.
+By the 20th century, the Pallache established itself within the U.S. The family of American mineralogist Charles Palache came to California from Jamaica.
+His descendants include Judith Palache Gregory, a writer, counselor, educator, and permaculturalist.

 Numerous Palacci came to the United States in diaspora from Turkey and Egypt, including Colette Rossant.